tanthammar/alpine-lazy-load-assets/README.md

 - Lazily load CSS and JS files on-demand.
 - Prevent redundant loading of the same asset.
 - Saves loaded assets in Alpine global state to avoid reloading them, and to check asset existence.
+- Position scripts in head, body-start or body-end.
 - Optionally dispatch window events when assets have finished loading.

 ## Installation